riccardogiorato/pocketbotanist/docs/README.md

 After studying the layout of the Frozen Model with TensorBoard, I was able to understand that Microsoft used SqueezeNet as base model to execute the transfer learning.

-I'm sure of this because there were a bunch of ["fire modules"](https://arxiv.org/abs/1602.07360v3) in it and the layout was the same as described in [this SqueezeNet article](https://medium.com/@smallfishbigsea/notes-of-squeezenet-4137d51feef4).
+I'm sure of this because there were a bunch of ["fire modules"](https://arxiv.org/abs/1602.07360v3) in it and the layout was the same as described in [this  article about SqueezeNet](https://medium.com/@smallfishbigsea/notes-of-squeezenet-4137d51feef4).
 Essentially SqueezeNet is a model with AlexNet-level accuracy with 50x fewer parameters and a model size of just a few MB.

 **Model layout**<br/>
 ![customvision layout](https://community.arm.com/cfs-file/__key/communityserver-discussions-components-files/18/pastedimage1485588767177v1.png)

-#### Flodyhub
+#### Floydhub

 Floydhub isn't a service provider of API or web apps to train a machine learning visual model like Custom Vision but it provides user with a fast and quick workbench in the cloud to train models using AWS CPU with up to 20 hours of free training time for new users.